Polrunny Farm - getting greener every year!

 Our role in our sustainable community

-We have nearly been at Polrunny Farm for a year now, and are still getting to know our community and how we can help it flourish in a sustainable way.
+We have nearly been at Polrunny Farm for two years now, and are still getting to know our community and how we can help it flourish in a sustainable way.
 We have joined the local chamber of trade and tourism.
 We are also participating in local beach cleans and other schemes that support the regeneration of our environment.
 We will write a blog about these schemes in case any of you are interested in joining in with a bit of enviro-tourism.

 We also promote activities that are taking place in and around Boscastle; and restaurants, shops and other businesses that operate in our local area.
 This will help you to make the most of your holiday, as well as helping the local economy to thrive.